insure logo

 Homeowners insurance protects you from financial loss in the event of damage to your home or possessions.
 However, filing a claim can be lengthy and complicated, and it’s important to ensure that you have a valid claim before proceeding.

-You should file a claim when:
+You should file a claim if:

 The cost of repairs is more than the deductible: You should file a claim if the cost of the repairs is significantly higher than your deductible.
 For example, if your home is damaged in a severe storm and the repairs cost $5,000, and your deductible is $1,000, you should file a claim.